mailgun/documentation/source/api-templates.rst

     GET /<domain>/templates/<name>/versions/<tag>

-Retrieve information and content of specifed version of the template
+Retrieve information and content of specified version of the template

 Example: